 3. Follow instructions in our yoga sequence in accordance with your own capability such as – stretch as much as you can and then a little more, you will be amazed how quickly your flexibility and balance will improve.

-4. Smile and keep determination as you practice the course, do not forget that positive thinking helps in getting the desired result sooner, you will enjoy the practice as you get used to.
+4. Have determination and inspiration to go through the steps, do not forget that positive thinking helps in getting the desired result sooner, you will enjoy the practice as you get used to.

 5. Practice with a reasonably empty stomach or at least 2-3 hours after your last meal.